dingdangdog/oldmoon/README.md

 # oldmoon
-Some text migrated from oldmoon.top
+Some Blogs migrated from oldmoon.top

 ## outline